 Countries’ volume indices of AIC per capita can be found in the right-hand part of Table 1.
 Generally, levels of AIC per capita are more homogeneous than GDP but still there are substantial differences across the EU Member States.

-Luxembourg is the country with the highest level of AIC per capita in the EU, 32 % above the average of the EU-28.
-However, while Luxembourg can be said to belong to "a division of its own" in terms of GDP, this is less so for AIC.
+It is followed by Luxembourg with the highest level of AIC per capita among the EU Member States, at 30 % above the average of the EU-28.
+While Luxembourg can be said to belong to "a division of its own" in terms of GDP, this is less so for AIC.
 One reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.

 Price levels in Europe

 Table 2 shows countries' price levels to the right, with the EU-28 average at 100, for AIC only.
-It also shows the exchange rates applied in the calculation of the price level indices (see methodology described below in Data sources and availability).
+It also shows the exchange rates applied in the calculation of the price level indices (see methodology described in Data sources).
 In the following, we will restrict our discussion to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.

-Denmark and Luxembourg have the highest price levels among the Member States, 39 % and 38 % above the EU-28 average, respectively.
-However, EFTA Member States Switzerland, Iceland and Norway have higher price levels with price levels of around 70 %, 50 % and 50 % above the EU-28 average, respectively.
-Another country which in 2016 exceeded the overall EU-28 level by more than 30 % is Sweden.
-Ireland, Finland and the United Kingdom have price levels situated between 20 % and 30 % above the EU-28 average.
-The Netherlands, Belgium, Austria and France have price levels situated at around 10 % above the EU-28 average, whereas Germany and Italy have price levels situated at less than 5 % above the EU-28 average.
+Denmark and Luxembourg have the highest price levels among the Member States, both 41 % above the EU-28 average.
+However, EFTA Member States Iceland, Switzerland and Norway have higher price levels with price levels of around 70 %, 65 % and 50 % above the EU-28 average, respectively.
+Other EU Member States with price levels situated at around 30 % above the EU-28 average are Sweden and Ireland with price levels of around 35 % and 30 %, respectively.
+Finland, the United Kingdom and the Netherlands have price levels situated between 20 % and 30 % above the EU-28 average.
+Belgium, Austria and France have price levels situated at around 10 % above the EU-28 average followed by Germany and Italy with price levels situated at less than 10 % above the EU-28 average.

-Spain and Cyprus have price levels of around 10 % below the EU-28 average followed by Greece, Malta, Portugal and Slovenia at around 20 % below the EU-28 average.
-Estonia has a price level situated at around 30 % below the EU-28 average followed by Latvia, Slovakia, Croatia and the Czech Republic having their price levels situated at more than 30 % below that average.
+Spain and Cyprus have price levels of around 10 % below the EU-28 average followed by Slovenia, Portugal, Greece and Malta at around 20 % below the EU-28 average.
+Estonia has a price level situated at around 30 % below the EU-28 average followed by Latvia, Slovakia, the Czech Republic and Croatia with their price levels situated at more than 30 % below that average.

-The Member States Lithuania and Hungary and the candidate country Turkey have price levels between 40 % and 50 % below the EU-28 average followed by the Member State Poland, the candidate country Montenegro, the potential candidate country Bosnia-Herzegovina and the Member State Romania with price levels at around 50 % below the EU-28 average.
+The Member States Lithuania, Hungary and Poland and the candidate country Montenegro have price levels between 40 % and 50 % below the EU-28 average followed by the Member State Romania and the potential candidate country Bosnia-Herzegovina with price levels at around 50 % below the EU-28 average.

-The candidate country Serbia, the Member State Bulgaria, the candidate countries Albania and the former Yugoslav Republic of Macedonia have price levels at less than 60 % below the EU-28 average.
+The candidate countries Albania, Serbia, Turkey, the Member State Bulgaria and the candidate country the former Yugoslav Republic of Macedonia have price levels at less than 60 % below the EU-28 average.

 Exchange rates are crucial in determining price levels, and exchange rate movements consequently often have a big impact on the development of price levels over time.
-In fact, several of the major price level changes observed between 2013 and 2016 can be at least partly explained by fluctuations of country's currencies against the Euro.
-In 2016, the national currency of Iceland showed the largest appreciations against the Euro.
-The same country shows the largest price levels increase between 2013 and 2016.
-The national currency of Norway continued to depreciate against the Euro, the same country showing the largest decrease in price levels in 2016.
+In fact, several of the major price level changes observed between 2014 and 2017 can be at least partly explained by fluctuations of country's currencies against the Euro.
+In 2017, the national currency of Iceland showed the largest appreciations against the Euro.
+The same country shows the largest price levels increase between 2014 and 2017.
+The national currency of Turkey showed a large depreciation in 2017, the same country showing the largest price levels decrease between 2014 and 2017.